Can You Put Another Turtle With Turtle

 Once upon a time in an interactive and well-maintained aquarium, there lived two turtles, Sunny and Shelly.
 Introduced at a tender age of around four months, these red-eared slider turtles were kept together in the same enclosure.
 Over time, they developed a unique bond that was wonderful to behold.

-See Also Do Turtle Get Depressed
+See Also Do Turtle Make Holes in the Ground

 Through careful observation, it was noted that Sunny and Shelly cohabitated peacefully, always leaving enough space and food for each other.
 They even shared their favorite basking spot, often sprawling out together to absorb the warmth of the lamp.
 Sunny and Shelly appeared to thrive in each other’s company, proving that, under the right conditions, turtles can indeed form positive relationships.